 There are many different conditions that can affect the eye.
-Some are minor and resolve by themselves quickly, such as viral conjunctivitis, but others could be serious and lead to serious visual impairment, such as glaucoma.
+Some are minor and resolve by themselves quickly (e.g. viral conjunctivitis), but others could be serious and lead to serious visual impairment (e.g. glaucoma).

-Vision loss or impairment can be sudden or gradual.
-Some serious eye problems can lead to total loss of vision.
+Vision loss or impairment can be sudden or gradual, and some serious eye problems can lead to total loss of vision.
 A decrease in vision is usually one of the first presenting symptoms and should always be investigated.

-Blindness can be the result of serious untreated eye problems, but according to the South African National Council for the Blind, eighty percent of blindness is avoidable, which is why early diagnosis and treatment are so essential in the case of eye diseases.
+Blindness can be the result of serious untreated eye problems.
+That said, 80% of blindness is avoidable, which is why early diagnosis and treatment of eye problems are so essential.

-Problems affecting the eye can range from infections of the eye or the eyelid, genetically inherited eye problems, eye injuries or objects in the eye, and eye disorders which are the result of conditions that affect many organs, such as diabetes or hypertension.
+Problems affecting the eye can range from infections of the eye or the eyelid, genetically inherited eye problems, eye injuries or objects in the eye, and eye disorders that are the result of conditions that affect many organs (e.g. diabetes or hypertension).

-One of the most common symptoms experienced by large numbers of people is redness of the eyeball, which is due to swollen or dilated blood vessels.
-This makes the eye look bloodshot, according to the National Institutes of Health this can be caused by allergies (allergic conjunctivitis) or eye fatigue to name but two possibilities.
+One of the most common symptoms is redness of the eyeball – a result of swollen or dilated blood vessels.
+This makes the eye look bloodshot, and can be caused by allergies (allergic conjunctivitis) or eye fatigue, to name but two possibilities.
 A painful red eye is a concerning matter and should be investigated at all times.

-Optometrists can examine your eyes to find out whether you might need glasses or medical treatment.
-An ophthalmologist is a specialist in medical and surgical eye problems.
+Optometrists can examine your eyes to find out whether you might need glasses or medical treatment, while an ophthalmologist is a specialist in medical and surgical eye problems.

 These can be caused by bacteria, fungi or viruses.
 Infections can occur in different parts of the eye and can affect just one eye or both.
-In the case of a condition such as infectious conjunctivitis, the infection can spread easily from one eye to the other or from one person to another, according to the Merck Manuals.
+In the case of a condition such as infectious conjunctivitis, the infection can spread easily from one eye to the other, or from one person to another.

-- Conjunctivitis, better known as pink eye, is an infection of the mucous membrane covering (the conjunctiva) the front of the eye and which lines the inside of the eyelids.
-These can be caused by both bacteria and viruses.
+- Conjunctivitis, better known as pink eye, is an infection of the mucous membrane covering the front of the eye and which lines the inside of the eyelids.
+These infections can be caused by both bacteria and viruses.